-The Moon Goddess is an important deity in many cultures around the world where they form a central role in mythology.
+The Moon Goddess has many names and is celebrated in different cultures around the world where they form a central role in mythology.

-The moon is associated with the divine feminine as in many tribal societies the feminine cycles were linked to the phases of the moon.
+The moon is associated with the divine feminine as in many early societies the feminine cycles were linked to the phases of the moon.

 Not all the lunar deities were female Chandra is the God of the moon in Hinduism and Mani the Germanic moon gods are to examples of this.
 However on this page I am going to concentrate my attention on the Moon Goddesses.